jwiegley/johnwiegley/posts/2016-02-19-heaven-and-hell.md

 category: Poems
 ---

-    In Heaven,
+    In Heaven
-    thirst is prized, for it
+    thirst is prized:
-    reveals the flavor of water;
+    it reveals the flavor of water;
-    and drinking is prized, as
+    drinking is prized:
     it unites one with the Source;
-    and the Ocean is life:
+    and the Ocean is life
     the Object of all desire.

-    But in Hell,
+    But in Hell
-    thirst is a torment, for
+    thirst is torment:
     it reveals what is lacking;
-    and drinking is despised,
+    drinking is despised:
-    since it cannot satisfy;
+    it cannot satisfy;
     and the Ocean is death
-    to the lambent flame of desire.
+    to the burning flame of desire.